★★★★★ 5.0 from 227+ Google reviews

 Quarterly pest control treatments are the most effective way to keep fleas and ticks out of your home and yard long-term.
 Between visits, keep your lawn mowed short, remove leaf litter and brush piles, and check pets after they have been outside.
 We also recommend treating pets with veterinarian-approved flea and tick prevention year-round.
 North Carolina stays warm enough for fleas and ticks to survive most of the year, so seasonal-only treatment leaves gaps.

 Stop scratching and start calling.
-Holly Springs Pest Control provides fast, effective flea and tick treatment for homes and yards across Holly Springs, Fuquay-Varina, Lillington, and surrounding areas.
-Call (919) 446-3326 for a free inspection or request a quote online.
+Holly Springs Pest Control provides fast, effective flea and tick treatment for homes and yards across Holly Springs, Fuquay-Varina, Lillington, Cary, Morrisville, and Garner.
+Tell us what you are seeing and we will get you a free inspection and exact quote.